graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 `make...Plugin` helpers) then this migration guide is for you.
 We'll step you through some of the key changes.

-## Plans, not look-ahead

-Graphile Build no longer has a look-ahead engine, instead it uses Gra*fast* plans.

-That means all of the APIs that related to "data generators" and the `QueryBuilder` and similar no longer exist:

-- 🚮 `QueryBuilder`
-- 🚮 `getDataFromParsedResolveInfoFragment`
-- 🚮 `addDataGenerator`
-- 🚮 `addArgDataGenerator`
-- 🚮 `queryFromResolveData`
-- 🚮 `selectGraphQLResultFromTable`

-Similarly you should no longer use resolvers since Gra*fast* plan resolvers replace both of these needs.

-The good news is that Gra*fast* plan resolvers are typically much (much) shorter and easier to read, write and understand compared to the chaotic mess that was V4's look-ahead system.

-## Type registration

-In V4 you could define types in an ad-hoc manner as and when you needed them, but this caused havoc at runtime because it meant that sometimes a type didn't already exist when you needed it - they were very dependent on ordering.
-This was particularly obvious when using `makeExtendSchemaPlugin` and trying to use auto-generated types that may or may not exist yet.

-In V5, all types must be registered by name during the 'init' phase.
-The types still are not created until they are needed, but their names and spec generation functions must be registered ahead of time.
-This means that when building fields and arguments you can always reference a type by its name (using `build.getTypeByName('TypeNameHere')`).

 ## TypeScript

 It is **very strongly recommended** that you write plugins in TypeScript.
 There